 What about someone coming to work in the United States from another country?

 We can rent properties in such situations.
 Applicants must provide work papers, a passport, a contact from their originating country and may be asked to pay a higher security deposit.

 How can I apply if I live out of state or out of the country?

 There are several ways.
 Before you do, however, make sure you qualify to rent the property of your choice.
 Compare your situation to our rental criteria.
-Applications and fees may be submitted online and are processed on a first come/first served basis.
+Applications and fees may be submitted online.

 Will you rent to us even if we have a bankruptcy?

 We are often able to work with people who have closed or discharged bankruptcies, depending on the date filed, status of filing, cause of the bankruptcy and credit history since the bankruptcy.
 If someone with a discharged bankruptcy is approved, they are required to pay the maximum security deposit allowed by law which is twice the amount of the rent.

 Why was I asked to pay a higher security deposit than what was listed in the ad?